Table of Contents

-- It used to increase sexual potency for both men and women.
+- It used to increase sexual potency for both men, and women.

-- It has high ascorbic acid (vitamin C) content, about 20 to 38 mg per 100 grams.
+- It has a high ascorbic acid (vitamin C) content, about 20 to 38 mg per 100 grams.

 Medicinal Uses of Common Garden Asparagus

-- Asparagus roots are used in treatment of variety of diseases including female infertility, rheumatism, gout, arthritis, kidney stones, and urinary problems.
+- Asparagus roots are used in the treatment of a variety of diseases including female infertility, rheumatism, gout, arthritis, kidney stones, and urinary problems.
 For preventing the nutrition loss, it is better to steam the herb as boiling causes loss of important minerals.

-- Tincture made from the whole plant is used in urinary irritation, rheumatism and gout.
+- Tincture made from the whole plant is used in urinary irritation, rheumatism, and gout.
 The water in which Asparagus has been boiled is beneficial against rheumatism.